balakg/balakg.github.io/index.md

 ___

 Welcome!
-I am currently a research scientist at Amazon Web Services (AWS), and will join Rice University as an assistant professor in July 2021.
+I am currently a research scientist at Amazon Web Services (AWS).
+I will join the Electrical and Computer Engineering Department at Rice University as an assistant professor in July 2021.

 I completed my PhD in CSAIL at MIT in 2018, advised by John Guttag and Frédo Durand.
 I was also a postdoctoral researcher in Bill Freeman’s group at MIT from 2018-2020.